luckboy/Letin/doc/vm.md

 has the information of the function invocation that can be used so that this function is invoked when that is necessary.
 Each instruction interprets this value as the function result.

+### Expressions

+The Letin virtual machine allows to create expressions in RPN (reverse Polish notation).
+Expression values are pushed to a second stack by the push instruction.
+The expression value are the values.
+The function can use the expression values which are pushed in this function.

+The expression values are available by pop arguments and arguments of the expression values.
+The first type of arguments automatically pops the value from the second stack.
+The second type of arguments just loads the expression value from the second stack.
+An instruction of an argument allocation use these two arguments because expressions use the second stack.
+Also, the pop instruction pops the expression values from the second stack and can be used with the arguments of the expression values in a function invocation.

 ### Reference cancellation

 Unique objects can be used only once in a code.
 The Letin virtual machine has the mechanism of